DonHulieo/server_scenarios/README.md

 ----------

-You may find triathlon related scenarios in the following locations, I am yet to be able to delete/disable them, however if you somehow manage to, feel free to send me a pull request.
+I have tried my best to remove triathlon, cheering, clapping, and paparazzi related scenarios in the following locations, however if you happen to find some, feel free to send me a pull request.
 The scenario files are as followed:

 * alamo_sea